 - Use semolina or coarse rava for instant dhokla mix and the proportion of semolina should be equal to dal and rice powder.

-- Store dhokla premix or flour into an air-tight container for 6 months or more into the refrigerator.
+- Store dhokla premix or flour in an air-tight container for 6 months or more in the refrigerator.

 - Dhokla batter should be slightly thick and pouring consistency.

 - Steam dhokla 12-15 min on high-medium flame.
 Do not oversteam dhokla otherwise, it will become hard.

 Instant white dhokla | instant white live dhokla | instant dhokla premix recipe